 An unfounded fear is often exactly that, UNFOUNDED.
 In business, as in life, it is always better to get all the facts before acting.
 This is especially true when it comes to the “dreaded tax man”

-If there is something amiss, SARS will adjust the assessment accordingly.
+If there is still something amiss, SARS will adjust the assessment of the tax return accordingly.
 This is achieved by reducing the refund or increasing the amount payable.
 The TP or taxpayer can still question the decision but it becomes more intense in depth because you have to do it through a process of a dispute.

 As a TP, we make sure that at each level the required documents are submitted.
-There is no need to submit everything at once because it wastes time and CAN invite an audit.
+There is no need to submit everything at once because it wastes time.

 In conclusion, get the facts about what is going on from your TP because there is a logical and reasonable explanation for what is going on.